 Dreams dreams dreams.

-They flew in his head around and around, millions of flying colors whizzing about, surprising that they didn’t run into each other.
+They flew in his head around and around, millions of flying colors whizzing about.
+It was surprising that they didn’t run into each other, that a dismal collapse to the ground like a disorganized array of dominos wasn’t a common occurrence.
+They just kept flying.

 “How to catch one?
 How to find one?
-How to focus in on one and attain it.”
+How to focus in and attain one.”

 They whizzed and whizzed and whizzed, but the beauty was in the whizzing.
 The congregation of color, of feeling, of passion and joy.
 The purpose and potential each whizzing dream gave the future, the wholesome pursuit they created in unison.

-“To be a writer, to be a painter, to be a photographer, to be an actor, to be a scientist, to be an athlete, to be a businessman, to be a doctor.”
+“To be a writer, to be a photographer.
+To create videos, to conduct research, to be a businessman, to live a life of service.”

 Each held a life that seemed grand.